 Learn more.

-Hull Maritime Museum - currently closed for major transformation, reopening late 2025/early 2026
+Hull Maritime Museum - currently closed for major transformation, expected to reopen spring 2026

 Constructed in 1871 as offices for the Hull Dock Company, the Maritime Museum is one of the finest and most recognisable Victorian buildings in Hull.
 A curiously triangular building with three domes, it is decorated both internally and externally with maritime motifs and was once at the centre of the maritime industry in Hull.
 The museum currently displays Hull’s maritime history through time, with a particular focus on the late 18th century onwards.
 These nautical themed offices were designed by Christopher G Wray and originally opened in 1871.